11 Random Forests

 - return \(\{\hat{g}_b\}^B_{b=1}\)

-Step 2 is known as bootstrapping, which is the process of sampling a dataset with replacement – which is in contrast to more standard subsampling where data is sampled without replacement.
+Step 2 is known as bootstrapping, which is the process of sampling a dataset with replacement; in contrast to more standard subsampling where data is sampled without replacement.
 Commonly, the bootstrapped sample size is the same as the original.
 However, as the same value may be sampled multiple times, on average the resulting data only contains around 63.2% unique observations (Efron and Tibshirani 1997).
 Randomness is further injected to decorrelate the trees by randomly subsetting the candidates of features to consider at each split of a tree.
 Therefore, every split of every tree may consider a different subset of variables.
 This process is repeated for \(B\) trees, with the final output being a collection of trained decision trees.

 Prediction from a random forest for new data \(\mathbf{x}^*\) follows by making predictions from the individual trees and aggregating the results by some function \(\sigma\), which is usually the sample mean for regression: